j-berg-au/BOUNDLESS/content/Notes.md

 - Make this a Trick, when on a Failure it malfunctions.
 Maybe grant a SPEED boost when activated.
 ##### Spells
 - Levitate people
+- Drain Life Invoker Spell that lets you convert an enemies HP into Mana for you.
+Tier II.
 - Steal Spells from Frieren, Castlevania, etc
 - Gravity Well
 - Solar Gateway (Tier III), open a portal to the sun and shoot a sun laser in a line